Shopping Cart

 • frequent previous sunburns

-Get our free sun protection guide for sensitive skin here
+Get our free sun protection guide for sensitive skin here.

-By registering you confirm our Privacy Policy .
+By registering, you confirm our Privacy Policy .

-You will receive a confirmation email immediately.
-Confirm that we can send you messages and download the sun protection guide.
+You will receive a confirmation email shortly.
+Confirm in the email that we may send you messages and download the sun protection guide.

-Green tea has anti-inflammatory effects
+Green tea has anti-inflammatory properties.

-Green tea has antimicrobial effects
+Green tea has antimicrobial properties.

 Differentiation of tea varieties in the INCI list:

-Camellia Sinensis: Cultivation and Harvesting of Green Tea
+Camellia sinensis: Cultivation and harvesting of green tea

-Tea plant Camellia Sinensis; Photo by Rashid on Unsplash
+Tea plant Camellia sinensis; photo by Rashid on Unsplash

-Skin Care with Green Tea
+Skincare with Green Tea

 Older Post Newer Post